 Managing energy costs and keeping cool during summer can be challenging for Victorians.
-We all need to be ready to respond to extreme weather, to look after ourselves and the people around us, and learn how to manage our use of energy and water, especially during hot weather conditions.
+We all need to be ready to respond to extreme weather, to look after ourselves and the people around us, and learn how to manage our use of energy and water, especially during hot weather.

 Here's our guide to responding to extreme summer weather.

-During a blackout or an interruption in supply of gas or water, there are some simple steps you can take to help you and your family cope:
+During a supply interruption, there are some simple steps you can take to help you and your family cope: